DNA: a graphic guide to the molecule

 desire by readers-in-the-know to

 see it updated.
-Now, thanks to the two authors, it will be.
-Here are
+Now, thanks to the two authors, it has been.

 some samples of the new edition: first, 'The Origin Of Life' going back